 Can You Eat Raw Mushrooms?
 You May Be Surprised By This Answer

 Many people have asked me, “Can you eat raw mushrooms or do they need to be cooked?”
-I prefer cooked mushrooms, and here’s why
+I prefer eating mushrooms that are cooked, and here’s why

 Some people think that raw mushrooms taste good and others do not.
 I’ve heard many people talk about the common button mushroom and its taste resembling that of cardboard.
-However, many choice edibles taste much better than cardboard, and you can grow many of them at home.
+However, eating mushrooms that are choice edibles tastes much better than cardboard, and you can grow many of them at home.

 Can you eat raw mushrooms?
 Taking a bite of lion’s mane, shiitake, and yellow oyster